-Subparagraph 3 b) provides that the existing U.S. taxes subject to the rules of the Convention are the Federal income taxes imposed by the Code, together with the excise taxes imposed with respect to private foundations (Code sections 4940 through 4948).
-Social security and unemployment taxes (Code sections 1401, 3101, 3111 and 3301) are excluded from coverage.
+Subparagraph 3(b) provides that the existing U.S. taxes subject to the rules of the Convention are the Federal income taxes imposed by the Code, together with the excise taxes imposed with respect to private foundations (Code sections 4940 through 4948).

-Under paragraph 4, the Convention will apply to any taxes that are identical, or substantially similar, to those enumerated in paragraph 3, and which are imposed in addition to, or in place of, the existing taxes after November 27, 2006, the date of signature of the Convention.
-The paragraph also provides that the competent authorities of the Contracting States will notify each other of any changes that have been made in their laws, whether tax laws or non-tax laws, that affect significantly their obligations under the Convention.
+Under paragraph 4, the Convention will apply to any taxes that are identical, or substantially similar, to those enumerated in paragraph 3, and which are imposed in addition to, or in place of, the existing taxes after October 23, 2007, the date of signature of the Convention.
+The paragraph also provides that the competent authorities of the Contracting States will notify each other of any significant changes that have been made in their laws, whether tax laws or non-tax laws, that affect significantly their obligations under the Convention.
 Non-tax laws that may affect a Contracting State's obligations under the Convention may include, for example, laws affecting bank secrecy.